Hybrid Training for Vision-Language-Action Models: Experiments

 For our real-world experiments, we collected a dataset comprising 320 trajectories using a robotic setup featuring an \XArm with a flexible two-fingered gripper, operating on a white tabletop.
 The agent observes the environment through RGB images captured by a RealSense D435 camera, positioned at a corner of the table.
 For the models, we start from the pre-trained OpenVLA model with 7B parameters \citep{kim2024openvla} and compare directly to it.
 We perform LoRA fine-tuning with rank 32 \citep{hu2021lora}, a batch size of 32 and a learning rate of $5e-4$, using the Adam optimizer \citep{kingma2017adam}.

 Our evaluation spans two categories of tasks: in-distribution and out-of-distribution.
 The in-distribution set includes tasks for which the dataset contains at least 10 demonstrations.
 For the out-of-distribution set, we modify the in-distribution tasks with alterations, such as different objects or placements, ensuring the agent encounters novel scenarios not present in the training data.
+See the Appendix for additional details.